 Hastings District Council group manager corporate Bruce Allan says expressions of interest for the Municipal Building are being taken now, with a range of unique spaces available for businesses who want to invest in Hastings’ CBD.

 Situated adjacent to the historic Toitoi Opera House, beloved by locals and visitors alike, and connected by a new, activated laneway, he said spaces like this do not come up very often.

-The leased spaces within the development are designed to make the most of foot traffic and the people the neighbouring sites would bring into the area.
+He said the leased spaces within the development were designed to make the most of foot traffic and the people the neighbouring sites would bring into the area.

-“We’re hoping to find tenants for these spaces who will fit in with our other East block Heretaunga St business owners and operators – which is a community of creators, innovators and trail-blazers in a part of the CBD where high-quality heritage leases don’t come up very often,” Mr Allan says.
+“We’re hoping to find tenants for these spaces who will fit in with our other East block Heretaunga St business owners and operators – which is a community of creators, innovators and trail-blazers in a part of the CBD where high-quality heritage leases don’t come up very often.”

 Stage two of the Municipal Building development will include up to five further tenancies, ideal for boutique or outside-the-box retail offerings.

 Mr Allan said there was also flexibility around specifications and commercial arrangements for all available spaces, subject to negotiation.

 Hastings is currently undergoing a renaissance, with millions of dollars of investment happening across the city, through both council and private developers, resulting in a feeling of ‘underground cool’, similar to Grey Lynn in the 1990s.

 An $8 million Quest Hotel is being built behind the Municipal Building to open in 2022.
 It will provide 10,000 bed nights per year and won’t have in-house hospitality.

 Meanwhile, retail spending is up, too.
 The quarter ended September 2020 saw an 8.1 per cent increase in retail spend on the previous year, to $53m.